EvictionEngland3 January 202613 min read

 • Money claims allowed: You can claim rent arrears in the same proceedings

-• Works with any notice: Required for Section 8 and optional for Section 21
+• Works with current Form 3A claims: Required for Section 8 and legacy Section 21 cases where standard procedure is used

 • Judge's discretion: For discretionary grounds, the judge decides if possession is reasonable